MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/teamsjs-support-m365.md

     These APIs provide the equivalent of navigating to a deep link (as the now deprecated *executeDeepLink* was once used for) without requiring your app to construct a URL or manage different deep link formats for different application hosts.

 - **Deep links out of your app.** For deep links from your app to various areas of its current host, use the strongly typed APIs provided by the TeamsJS library.
-For example, use the *Calendar* capability to open a scheduling dialog or calendar item from your app.
+For example, use the `calendar` capability to open a scheduling dialog or calendar item from your app.

     For deep links from your app to other apps running in the same host, use `pages.navigateToApp`.